2600hz/monster-ui/docs/monster/ui/wysiwyg().md

  Type: [Object][object_literal] OR [Boolean][boolean_literal]

  If this parameter is set to `false`, no toolbar will be added to the WYSIWYG.
-If it is a JavaScript object, it can be used to add new options or override existing options available by default listed bellow:
+If it is a JavaScript object, it can be used to add new options or override existing options available by default listed below:
     - fontSize (dropdown list)
         + small
         + normal